About Summer Studios

-Sage Gateshead are offering free, week-long residencies throughout August for musicians, producers, artists, rappers and singers of all genres to be able to create new work, develop their practice or prepare for a performance.
+Summer Studios are free, week-long residencies throughout August for musicians, producers, artists, rappers and singers of all genres to be able to create new work, develop their practice or prepare for a performance.
 A one week residency can provide a great kickstart or boost to a creative project.

-This year’s Summer Studios will take place from 3 August – 16 August 2020, offering dedicated rehearsal studio and facilities to artists for one week, as well as one-to-one sessions and clinics with music industry professionals.
-Residents also have the option to have a professional photoshoot and film a live session of one of their songs (watch the 2019 live sessions here).
-Residents will be able to attend workshops on industry-relevant topics such as stage presence, approaching promoters, writing funding bids, songwriting, PR and management.
-Last year’s workshops featured professionals from Sony Music, NARC Magazine, i-D Magazine and Funky Fly Music amongst others.
+This year’s Summer Studios will take place from 2 August – 15 August 2021, offering dedicated rehearsal studio and facilities to artists for one week, as well as one-to-one sessions and clinics with music industry professionals.
+Participants also have the option to have a professional photoshoot and film a live session of one of their songs (watch the 2019 live sessions here).
+Residents will be able to attend workshops on industry-relevant topics such as approaching promoters, writing funding bids, stage presence, songwriting, music publishing and management.
+Last year’s workshops featured professionals from Sony Music, NARC Magazine, PRS Foundation and PolyArts Management amongst others.

 Summer Studios is for music creators from all genres and backgrounds, at any career stage.
-Previous residents have included Talk Like Tigers, Big Joanie, Ross Millard (The Futureheads), Frankie & the Heartstrings, Holly Clarke, Martha Hill, Hayley McKay and John Pope.
+Previous residents have included Big Joanie, Ross Millard (The Futureheads), Frankie & the Heartstrings, Talk Like Tigers, Holly Clarke, Martha Hill and John Pope.

 All you need to do is register your interest, and we’ll send you everything you need direct to your email.

-You will be sent a short form to fill out and you will need to have an example of your music that you can send us a link to.
-In the form we’ll ask you to write a bit about you as an artist (or your band), and what you’d like to use the Summer Studio residency to do.
-You can send us a video with this information instead, if you prefer, details for this are on the form and a Word version of the form will also be provided for your reference.
+You will be sent a short form to fill out and you will need to have a link to an example of your music (unfortunately we cannot accept audio files attached to emails).
+In the form we’ll ask you to write a bit about you as an artist, or your band, and what you’d like to use the Summer Studio residency to do.
+You can also answer these questions by video or audio recording if you prefer, details for this are on the form and a Word version of the form will also be provided for your reference.

 Check out the answers to some frequently asked questions here.
-Once you have registered you can ask any extra questions about the residency, financial help, access needs, or you can arrange to come and see the venue before you apply.
+Once you have registered you can reply to ask any extra questions about the residency, financial help, access needs, or you can call us for a chat before you apply.

-The deadline for registering is 5pm on Wednesday 8 April.
-You will then need to complete the application form by midnight on Monday 13 April.
+The deadline for registering your interest is 5pm on Thursday 1 April.
+You will then need to complete the application form by 12 noon on Tuesday 6 April.

 Everyone is welcome to apply, but we recognise that some communities have not been represented in our previous work.
 We want to make sure this opportunity is available to everyone, no matter what your background or the challenges you have faced.
 For example, we would love to hear from you if you:

 - Have a disability, learning difficulty, long-term health condition or would describe yourself as neurodiverse (this might include dyslexia, dyspraxia, dyscalculia, ADHD, autistic spectrum, Tourette’s syndrome and others)

-- Consider yourself to be from a working class community
+- Consider yourself to be from a working class background

 - Received free school meals in secondary school